 Qualifications

-• Reverse chronological order: Listing your work experience and qualifications in reverse chronological order, it’s much easier to read for the hiring manager.
+- Reverse chronological order: List your work experience and qualifications in reverse chronological order so the hiring manager can quickly understand your most recent and relevant experience.

-• Seek feedback: Have a friend or colleague review your CV from a different perspective, and they might spot anything amiss.
+- Seek feedback: Have a friend or colleague review your CV from a different perspective, as they may spot anything you have missed.

-• LinkedIn profile: Keep your LinkedIn profile current and matching your CV, hiring managers will look at your profile.
+- LinkedIn profile: Keep your LinkedIn profile current and matching your CV, as hiring managers may look at your profile before interview.